gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

     // sample to the DMC.
     b.inst(Jsr(Absolute), "delay");

-    // Read a value from PPU memory into the accumulator.
-Reading from PPU memory has the effect of
+    // Read a sample value from PPU memory into the accumulator.
+Reading from PPU memory has the
-    // incrementing the current PPU address, so the nexit read will be from the next location in
+    // effect of incrementing the current PPU address, so the next read will be from the next
-    // PPU memory.
+    // location in PPU memory.
     b.inst(Lda(Absolute), Addr(0x2007));

     // Write the value we just read from PPU memory into the DMC's load register.